Reference Date: 06-November-2015

 Humanitarian assistance continues to be needed

-According to a preliminary forecast released by national agricultural statistics, aggregate cereal production in 2014 will drop by 75 percent (compared to 2013) to about 57 000 tonnes.
-Production of groundnuts, the main cash crop, is anticipated to decline by over 80 percent.
-Moreover, the erratic rains caused the depletion of grazing resources and lowered water points’ level in the major pastoral areas of the country.
+According to a preliminary forecast released by the national agricultural statistics office, aggregate cereal production in 2015 will increase by 13 percent (compared to 2014) to about 197 000 tonnes.
+However, this level of production would be 10 percent below the five-year average.
+Production of groundnuts, the main cash crop, is anticipated to increase by about 12 percent compared to last year’s harvest.

 Access to food constrained by high food prices